-It was therefore no accident that Jesus appeared to Mary Magdalene for Mary was a person dominated by love for Jesus Christ and it showed everywhere when we look at her life for she attached herself to the Lord Jesus from the time she came to know Him.
+It was therefore no accident that Jesus appeared to Mary Magdalene for Mary was a person dominated by love for Jesus Christ and it showed everywhere when we look at her life for, she attached herself to the Lord Jesus from the time she came to know Him.

 So, what about the other disciples who also loved Jesus but who went into hiding when Jesus ran into trouble?
 They trusted that it was He that would have redeemed them but yet they went home in spite of the remarkable reports that had come to them.
 Even Peter and John looked at the tomb, were disturbed at seeing the empty tomb but then went home.
 But Mary, because she was dominated by a love and passion for the Lord Jesus Christ, went to the tomb and wept.
+She would not leave before she found the answers to her questions.